jakobnissen/jakobnissen.github.io/posts/defense.md

 Types can be placed in the type hierarchy as either concrete types, abstract types, union types or unionall types.
 The _representation_ of types (i.e. type of types) can be either `DataType`, `Union`, `UnionAll`, or `Bottom`.

-This complexity is not completely _redundant_ as such, but it sure is a mouthful to learn, and it's to clear to me this design is the cleanest.
+This complexity is not completely _redundant_ as such, but it sure is a mouthful to learn, and it's not clear to me this design is the cleanest.
 Surely, it feels like, [this did not need to be so complicated](https://github.com/JuliaLang/julia/issues/29368).

 The worst kind of features are duplicated APIs, usually because an old, poorly designed API sticks around only to satisfy backwards compatibility and perhaps a small group of users refusing to stop using it.
 I don't have any love for this sort of complexity in a language, and people are right to eschew it.